joshk/scoped-tags/readme.md

 the tags association.

 The key difference between scoped-tags and the other players on the field is that scoped-tags syncs the array version with the association version upon each request.

-Currently this is via a child Array implementation, but this will change to a proxy association type implementation shortly.
+The initial array tag list implementation was half Array half beast.
+The current version has been updated to use a proxy based implementation for the array list, similar to the ActiveRecord ProxyAssociation which is used for the different relationship associations.
+This is the heart of the code which syncs the array style listing with the association listing.

-Also, scoped-tags will, in its next release, allow for tags to be strictly or silently scoped, with the default allowing tag creation if the tag does not exist.
+Scoped-tags will, in its next release, allow for tags to be strictly or silently scoped, with the default allowing tag creation if the tag does not exist.